 - Make sure both pieces of fleece are the same size

-- Lay blankets right size out on top of each other
+- Lay blankets right size out on top of one another

 - Mask or place a ruler from corner to corner

-- Cut 1 inch sections along the edge around the entire edge of the blanket
+- Cut 1-inch sections around the entire edge of the blanket

 - Take each fringe piece and fold it in half.
 Make a snip for each layer (see video for details) – you’ll need these snips for braiding

-- Take the fringe pieces on the left (both pieces) and put it through the holes on the right (both pieces)
+- Take the fringe pieces on the left (both pieces) and put them through the holes on the right (both pieces)